NVIDIA/NeMo/docs/source/starthere/best-practices.rst

 The NVIDIA NeMo Toolkit is available on GitHub as `open source <https://github.com/NVIDIA/NeMo>`_ as well as a `Docker container on NGC <https://ngc.nvidia.com/catalog/containers/nvidia:nemo>`_.
-It's assumed the user has already installed NeMo by following the :ref:`quick-start-guide` instructions.
+It's assumed the user has already installed NeMo by following the :ref:`quick_start_guide` instructions.

 The conversational AI pipeline consists of three major stages: